 Dinty W. Moore, Literary Nonfiction

 Dinty W. Moore’s memoir Between Panic & Desire (University of Nebraska) was winner of the Grub Street Nonfiction Book Prize in 2009.
 His other books include The Accidental Buddhist, Toothpick Men, The Emperor’s Virtual Clothes, and the writing guide, The Truth of the Matter: Art and Craft in Creative Nonfiction.
 Moore has published essays and stories in Southern Review, Georgia Review, Harpers, The New York Times Sunday Magazine, Philadelphia Inquirer Magazine, Gettysburg Review, Utne Reader, and Crazyhorse, among numerous other venues.
 A professor of nonfiction writing at Ohio University, Moore has won many awards for his writing, including a National Endowment for the Arts Fellowship in Fiction.

 Carl Phillips, Poetry

-Carl Phillips is the author of twelve books of poetry, most recently Silverchest (FSG, 2013), and Double Shadow (FSG, 2011), winner of the Los Angeles Times Book Prize.
-Other honors include the Kenyon Review Award for Literary Achievement, the Kingsley Tufts Poetry Award, the Lambda Literary Award, and fellowships from the Guggenheim Foundation, the Academy of American Poets, and the Library of Congress.
-A new book of essays, The Art of Daring: Risk, Restlessness, Imagination, will appear from Graywolf this year.
-Phillips is Professor of English at Washington University in Saint Louis.
+Carl Phillips is the author of 13 books of poems, most recently Reconnaissance (FSG, 2015).
+His honors include the Los Angeles Times Book Award, the Kingsley Tufts Award, the Kenyon Review Award for Literary Achievement, and fellowships from the Guggenheim Foundation, the Academy of American Poets, and the Library of Congress.
+His prose books are The Art of Daring: Risk, Restlessness, Imagination (Graywolf, 2014) and Coin of the Realm: Essays on the Life and Art of Poetry (Graywolf, 2004), and he has translated Sophocles’s Philoctetes (Oxford, 2004).
+Phillips is Professor of English at Washington University in St. Louis.